 The Harlem Valley Rail Trail has a wide variety of plant species growing along the trail.
-About five years ago, an extensive botanical survey of the trail was conducted.
-A four-color botanical brochure was published in August 2005.
+An extensive botanical survey of the trail was conducted and a four-color botanical brochure was published in August 2005.
 The brochure is free.
-A PDF file of the brochure will be posted at this website soon.
+You can pick up the brochure at kiosks along the trail or download it here.

 Ducks, beavers, deer, and foxes are just a few of the animals that you might spot along the trail.
 Just remember that these animals are wild, and that while it is fine to respectfult look, please DO NOT attempt to feed or touch them.